AhmedEhab-SG/rate-watch/README.md

 # RateWatch

-<p font-size:"15px">About Project:</p>
+<h2>About Project:

-<h2>This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs.<h2>
+This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs.<h2>

 ### Made with: